Decoding Your Undergraduate Transcript for MBA Admissions

 The bottom line?
 Your undergraduate transcript isn’t something that’s entirely out of your control.
 Yes, it reflects your past—but how you present it in your application matters.

-Once you’ve reviewed your transcript through the lens of an admissions officer, consider speaking with our team.
-We’ll help you assess whether it raises any concerns and guide you through the best way to address them.
+Once you’ve reviewed your transcript through the lens of an admissions officer, the next step is making sure you’re not missing anything.
+If you’re unsure how it will be interpreted, request a consultation with our team.
+We’ll help you identify any areas that could raise concerns and map out how to address them.

 FAQs